CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/01_1_climate_p1.md

 ```
 <br/><br/>

 3. Go to the 'Climate Summary' tab.
-We can see a brief summary of the climate.
-We can see the koppen geiger climate classification.
-New York is classified as Cfa.
-Which means C(Temperate), f(No dry season) and a(hot summer) <a href="https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification#Overview" target="_blank">reference table</a>.
+We can see a brief summary of the climate and the Köppen-Geiger climate classification.
+The Köppen-Geiger climate classification is a system that categorizes climates into 5 main groups based on temperature and precipitation patterns.
+New York is classified as Cfa, which means it is a humid subtropical climate.
+C(Temperate), f(No dry season) and a(hot summer).
+<a href="https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification#Overview" target="_blank">reference table</a>.
 ```{image} ../_static/clima1/clima1_6.png
 :width: 100%
 :align: center